MenkeTechnologies/zpwr/README.md

 - central on/off control of zpwr colorful output with `ZPWR_COLORS`
 - zsh completion with descriptions for parameters, regular, suffix and global aliases
 - spelling correction, abbreviation expansion and automatic capitalization on the command line [zsh-expand](https://github.com/MenkeTechnologies/zsh-expand)
-- snippets with tabstops that expand with spacebar and advance to next stop with C-p [zsh-expand](https://github.com/MenkeTechnologies/zsh-expand)
+- snippets with tabstops that expand with spacebar and advance to next stop with C-o [zsh-expand](https://github.com/MenkeTechnologies/zsh-expand)
 - expanding regular aliases and global aliases from zsh menu selection and in vim insert mode [zsh-expand](https://github.com/MenkeTechnologies/zsh-expand)
 - color-coded groups of zsh menu completion for commands, aliases, reswords, functions, builtins, parameters, files, command history, correction
 - color-coded groups of zsh menu completion for man pages